-The bank reported net recoveries of €24 million for 2017 after €68 million in 2016.
-This was thanks to a gradual recovery in the Dutch residential real-estate market and an improving unemployment rate.
-The figures also include exceptional release of provisions relating to small and midsize loans.
-We expect credit provision releases will gradually normalize in the next two years and cost of risk will remain very low, between nil basis points (bps) and 10 bps on the back of a supportive domestic economy.
-De Volksbank's nonperforming assets continued to decrease, reaching 1.4% of gross loans at year-end 2017 compared with 4.9% at year-end 2013.
-We assume that the stock of impaired loans will continue to gradually reduce, but at a slower pace than over the past three years, noting that the flow of new problem loans has reduced considerably since 2015.
-The coverage ratio remains lower than peers', with loan loss reserves accounting for 22% of nonperforming assets as per our calculations, compared with a Dutch market average close to 30% on the same date.
+The bank reported net recoveries of €12 million for 2018 down from recoveries of €24 million in 2017 and €68 million in 2016.
+This release of provisions was supported by the high reserves built during the downturn and in the context of improving economic condition and recovering property prices in Netherlands.
+Going forward we expect cost of risk to remain low but be in the positive range of 3-5 basis points on the back of a supportive domestic economy.
+De Volksbank's nonperforming assets continued to decrease, reaching 1.3% of gross loans at year-end 2018 compared with 1.4% at end-2017 and 4.9% at year-end 2013.
+We expect the stock of impaired loans to remain at this level in the next two years, noting that the flow of new problem loans has reduced considerably since 2015.
+The coverage ratio remains lower than peers', with loan loss reserves accounting for 19.2% of nonperforming assets as per our calculations, compared with a Dutch market average close to 25% on the same date.
 We note that peers' more diversified and riskier balance sheets also explain a large part of the coverage level difference compared with de Volksbank.

+Chart 4

-Chart 4 De Volksbank New Loan Loss Provisions/Average Loans
+De Volksbank New Loan Loss Provisions/Average Loans